Key Takeaways:

 - Wash hands after handling raw meat

-- Clean all surfaces that touched raw meat
+- Clean all surfaces that touched raw meat with hot, soapy water

 - Use separate cutting boards for meat and vegetables